-The following blog post is from Susan Diegelman, Director, Public Affairs, AT&T.
+The following blog post is by Susan Diegelman, Director of Public Affairs for AT&T.

 We recently marked the fourth anniversary of the National Broadband Plan, a roadmap created to bring broadband connectivity throughout the US.
 Connectivity is a necessary resource for everyone in this digital age, but many Americans continue to have difficulties obtaining access.
 Once we meet the plan’s stated goals, we will have increased the availability of affordable, high-speed broadband service in all areas of the country.
 Many of the Plan’s goals align with BlueGreen Alliance's Repair America objectives to modernize America’s infrastructure, and in so doing revitalize America’s economy and address pressing energy and climate challenges.
 We applaud the FCC, both on the Plan itself and on the progress made so far.

 In the plan, the FCC characterized broadband deployment as "the great infrastructure challenge of the 21st century."
 Any American with broadband connectivity can access a wide variety of opportunities, from higher education to Internet entrepreneurship to telecommuting jobs.
 Broadband also delivers increased opportunities for convenient health care, civic engagement, educational enrichment, and social and professional networking, as well as easy access to news, information, and entertainment.
 But in addition to these benefits to individuals and communities, many people don't realize that increased access to enhanced broadband service can also help our planet.
 Advanced broadband technologies enable vital benefits for public safety and national security, and especially for our environment.
 Expanding access to modern broadband connectivity across the country will help create a cleaner, greener America and a more efficient and competitive economy.